divyashk/Sys-admin2020/Docker.md

 I achieved this result by proceding as follows.
 * First I cloned the [baat-cheet](https://github.com/KamandPrompt/baat-cheet.git) app from github.
-* Then I created a Dockerfile 'inside' this cloned directory(important) to build the image.
+* Then I created a Dockerfile **inside** this cloned directory to build the image.
   ```bash
   $touch Dockerfile
   ```
-*  The file is written like this-
+*  The Dockerfile is written like this-
     ```Dockerfile
     #for creating a base image that runs nodejs
     FROM node:latest-slim